X9hRRDys/latex-labeler/readme.md

     number format, use built-in commands in Emacs.
 For instance, when managing LaTeX files as a project, you can use `project-query-replace-regexp`, which is bound to `C-x` `p` `r`.
-    This command replaces multiple files within the project.

 # Examples of customization